Index

 One scoring language

 The Balanced Scorecard at the top of the report grades each dimension on a four-band scale: Excellent, Good, Could Be Better, Needs Improvement.
-Each band carries a letter grade alongside it (A through D) so the scan is fast.
+Each band has a letter grade alongside it (A through D) so the scan is fast.
 The column comparing your scores to the curated benchmark dataset speaks the same language.
-The peer comparison reads "A (median)" or "D (median)", never a raw number.
+The peer comparison reads "A (median)" or "D", never a raw number.
 One vocabulary across the row, one scan to find where your site stands against the cohort.

 Cover, contents, report, each on its own page

-An audit report opens with a cover page carrying your title, the MX Compatible badge, and the conformance line that names the standards the file lives up to.
-The contents page follows on its own page.
+An audit report opens with a cover page carrying your title, the MX Compatible badge, and the conformance line that names the standards the file meets.
+The contents page follows separately.
 The body follows on its own page after that.
 Each in its own space, each easy to print or to share as a tear-off.

 Reviewer notes belong to the reviewer

 Those checks generate working notes for the reviewer.
-The notes do not belong inside the report you receive.
+The notes don't belong inside the report you receive.
 They live in a companion file that travels alongside it, named after the report itself (for example, dkd-de-de-report-findings.md next to dkd-de-de-report.pdf).
 Same prose, same evidence.
 The reviewer reads the companion before sign-off; you read the report.
-If you ever want to see the reviewer's working, the file is right there alongside the deliverable, and we are happy to walk you through it.
+If you ever want to see the reviewer's working, the file is right there alongside the deliverable, and we're happy to walk you through it.

 Why this shape matters

-The audit is a written argument for what is working on your site and what is not.
+The audit is a written argument for what's working on your site and what isn't.
 The argument lands harder when the writing is clean.
 One scoring language is easier to read than two.
-A contents page on its own page is easier to navigate than one bleeding under the cover.
-A report that is yours, with reviewer working set aside, is easier to share with the colleague who needs to act on it.
+A contents page on its own spread is simpler to navigate than one bleeding under the cover.
+A report that's yours, with reviewer working set aside, is easier to share with the colleague who needs to act on it.

-The shape does not change what the audit measures.
+The format doesn't change what the audit measures.
 Your scores, the schema you carry, the discovery files we found, the accessibility instances we counted: those are what they are.
-What the shape does is keep the deliverable focused on the conversation it is meant to have with you, and keep everything else, including the reviewer's working and the regulator-facing evidence chain, in clearly named companion files alongside.
+What it does is keep the deliverable focused on the conversation it's meant to have with you, and place everything else, including the reviewer's working and the regulator-facing evidence chain, in clearly named companion files alongside.